springernature/frontend-playbook/security/secure-markup.md

 ## Use sane form defaults

+We must not write data that comes from the user into the DOM without first [sanitising](https://www.smashingmagazine.com/2011/01/keeping-web-users-safe-by-sanitizing-input-data/) that data.
+Input includes not only form data, but also things like user agent strings, request headers, URL parameters and cookies.

+Sanitising input is the responsibility of the server in most cases, but we must also sanitise input in rich JavaScript applications (e.g. URL fragments) at the risk of exposing our users to attacks like [DOM XSS/Client-Side XSS](https://www.owasp.org/index.php/Types_of_Cross-Site_Scripting#DOM_Based_XSS_.28AKA_Type-0.29).

-Sanitising user input is the job of the server and/or JavaScript, but we can help by specifying some form widget attributes as part of a ["belt & braces"](https://www.collinsdictionary.com/dictionary/english/belt-and-braces) approach to security:
+Such sanitisation is beyond the scope of this document, but as authors of HTML forms in particular we can mitigate _some_ classes of client-side attack by specifying some form widget attributes.
+This is no substitute for sanitisation but forms part of a ["belt & braces"](https://www.collinsdictionary.com/dictionary/english/belt-and-braces) approach to security, as well as reducing a common source of bugs.

-**TODO: how contentious is ^that?**

-- `form` &mdash; specify `accept-charset` and `enctype` **TODO: not specifying these smells bad (I seem to remember bugs around this), but is it?**
+- `form` &mdash; specify `accept-charset="utf-8"`.
+Charset issues are a common source of bugs generally.
+If a page has been parsed as UTF-8 the browser _should_ default to sending data as UTF-8, but it's easy to specify the `accept-charset` as extra protection in case something breaks, so why not do it?
 - `input` &mdash; if the value of the type attribute is `text`, `email`, `search`, `password`, `tel`, or `url`, specify the `maxlength` attribute.
 - `textarea` &mdash; specify the `maxlength` attribute.
 - for non-essential "autocomplete" functionality, consider using a `datalist` element instead of JavaScript.